Andy Harjito

-Muhammad Andy Harjito (born 27 September 2001) is an Indonesian professional footballer who plays as a attacking midfielder for Liga 1 club Borneo Samarinda.
+Muhammad Andy Harjito (born 27 September 2001) is an Indonesian professional footballer who plays as a forward for Championship club PSPS Pekanbaru.

 Club career

 Borneo Samarinda

 He was signed for Borneo Samarinda to play in Liga 1 in the 2022 season.
 Harjito made his professional debut on 13 September 2022 and scored his first league in injury time of second half and saved Borneo Samarinda from losing to Bhayangkara. score draw 2–2.
 The goal he scored was the first in his career as a professional footballer.
 He scored his league goal for the club, opening the scoring in a 1–3 won against Bali United on 15 December 2022 at Sultan Agung Stadium.

+Loan to PSM Makassar

+Harjito was signed for PSM Makassar to play in Liga 1 in the 2023–24 season, on loan from Borneo Samarinda.
+He made his debut on 3 July 2023 in a match against Persija Jakarta at the Gelora Bung Karno Stadium, Jakarta.

+International career

+In April 2023, Harjito was called up to the Indonesia U22 for the training centre in preparation for 2023 SEA Games.
+Harjito made his international debut on 14 April 2023 in a friendly match against Lebanon U22 at Gelora Bung Karno Stadium, Jakarta.